 4. Unless otherwise approved in writing by the Responsible Authority, prior to the issue of the Statement of Compliance, the owner must enter into an agreement under Section 173 of the Planning and Environment Act 1987 with the Responsible Authority.
 The agreement must be in a form to the satisfaction of the Responsible Authority, and the owner must be responsible for the expense of the preparation and registration of the agreement, including the Responsible Authority’s reasonable costs and expense (including legal expenses) incidental to the preparation, registration and enforcement of the agreement.
 The agreement must contain covenants to be registered on the Title of the property so as to run with the land, and must provide for the following:

-any future development of a lot for a dwelling or residential building must include a ‘garden area’ at ground level as set out at Clause 32.08-4 of the Greater Geelong Planning Scheme.
-‘Garden area’ is defined at Clause 72 of the Greater Geelong Planning Scheme.
+any future development of a lot of less than 400 square metres in area for a dwelling or residential building must include a ‘garden area’ at ground level as set out at Clause 32.08-4 of the Greater Geelong Planning Scheme.
+‘Garden area’ is defined at Clause 73.01 of the Greater Geelong Planning Scheme.

 The agreement will be registered on Title in accordance with Section 181 of the Planning and Environment Act 1987.